MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 2. On the **Azure Information Protection - Unified MIP labeling** blade, select **Activate** and follow the online instructions.

-For the labels that successfully migrate, they can now be used by [MIP clients](#mip-clients) when these labels are published in the Security & Compliance Center.
+For the labels that successfully migrate, they can now be used by [clients that support unified labeling](#clients-that-support-unified-labeling) when these labels are published in the Security & Compliance Center.

-### MIP clients
+### Clients that support unified labeling

-Microsoft Information Protection (MIP) clients currently include:
+The clients that currently support unified labeling include:

 - MacOS computers that use Office for Mac 2016 (public preview)